 At Brisbane Osteopathic Centre all our osteopaths use the very gentle approach called Cranial Osteopathy.
-The word cranial doesn’t mean we are limited to treating just the head and face, we also treat anywhere else in the body including spinal pain and limb pain such as a sprained ankle.
+The word cranial doesn’t mean we are limited to treating just the head and face, we treat the whole body.
 Have alook at our What We Treat page to find out if we can help your pain.

-The ability to treat the patient very gently means our team can work with you even if you are in severe pain, or are a more fragile patient such as a newborn, pregnant woman or elderly person.
+The ability to treat the patient very gently means our team can work with you even if you are in severe pain, or a fragile patient including newborns, babies, pregnant woman and the elderly.
 We also work with adults, teenagers and children to alleviate aches and pains throughout the body.
 Our Who We Treat page goes into more detail about the common types of complaints each age group presents with.

 What is the difference between cranial sacral therapy and cranial osteopathy?